jblairpdx/GIScience_I/labs/lab_3.md

 6. What are the units for the pixel values?
 Hint: check the documents that came with the dataset.
 7. What are the pixel values for the color-free area inside Greenland, and over the oceans?
 Can you find a setting to make these cells a specific color instead of transparent?
 Where is it?
 8. Which projection did you choose for your map?
 Provide a brief justification for your choice.

-TODO: Other:
-Double-check the LC Data Share's data used here (SDCs are old, right?).
-Create Lab3_Data folder in R:\Class_Data.
-Move population density raster into there (be sure to update naming/path-ing).